Yazoo City Mississippi LSAT Prep Courses

 - Eighty hours of in-class instruction

-- Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test
+- Instructors who have scored in at least the 98th percentile on an officially administered LSAT

-- Four proctored (and eleven additional) full-length LSAT Prep Tests with comprehensive score reports available for each
+- Six proctored (and nine additional) full-length LSATs with comprehensive performance analyses available for each

-- Rigorous homework assignments that contain real LSAT questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question
+- Extensive homework assignments that contain actual LSAT prep questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic question type classification for all real LSAT questions

 - Access to TestMasters’ proven methods and techniques

-- Written or video explanations for each logic game, line reference notes for each reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comp passage, and written, video or audio explanations for numerous logical reasoning questions

-- Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score diagnostics, examine score reports, take psychometric quizzes, watch instructional videos and study written explanations, use the Flawed Methods of Reasoning database, search for questions using the LSAT Search Engine, and review special bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score diagnostics, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, study the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions

 Online LSAT Course

-- Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and study written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score diagnostic exams, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, search for questions using the LSAT Search Engine, and read special bulletins concerning the LSAT and law school admissions

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including materials that contain over 7,500 actual LSAT questions

-- Access to the best LSAT preparation methods and techniques in the world
+- Access to TestMasters’ copyrighted methods and techniques

 - Systematic categorization of every question type for all real LSAT questions

-- Written or video explanations for every logic game, line reference notes for each reading comprehension passage, and written, video or audio explanations for many logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for many logical reasoning questions

-- Fifteen full-length LSAT Prep Tests and access to comprehensive score reports for each
+- Fifteen full-length LSATs with comprehensive score analyses available for each